intelie/gitbook-drilling/collector/protocols/witsml.md

 # WITSML

+[WITSML](https://energistics.org/witsml-data-standards) (Wellsite Information Transfer Standard Markup Language) is a standard protocol for transmitting technical data in petroleum insdustry organizations

 To collect WITSML data, the collector can connect to several different data sources simultaneously and act either as a **client**, requesting periodically new data, or as a **server**, receiving data from any third-party client.

-TODO add new features here

 {% hint style="info" %}
 Currently supported WITSML versions are 1.3.1, 1.4.1 and 2.0.